bariskanber/musclesense/README.md

 ### Musclesense workbench

-Musclesense workbench is an open-source software platform for neuromuscular imaging research, intended to be community maintained and developed.
+Musclesense workbench is an open-source software platform for neuromuscular imaging research, that is intended to be community maintained and developed.

 It aims to offer MRI visualisation, processing, cross-sectional/longitudinal analysis, and biomarker extraction capabilities all within one platform (utilising the many great neuromuscular image processing toolboxes that are available out there through an installable plug-in mechanism).